peteroupc/peteroupc.github.io/colorgen.md

 A color can be specified in one of two ways:

 * **As a point in space**, that is, as a small set of numbers (usually three numbers) showing where the color lies in a color space.
-This is what mostly happens in practice.
+This is the usual practice.
 Some color spaces include the following:
     - [**RGB**](#RGB_Color_Model) color spaces describe proportions of "red", "green", and "blue" dots of light.
     - [**HSV**](#HSV), [**HSL**](#HSL), and [**HWB**](#HWB) color spaces transform RGB colors to make their presentation more intuitive, but are not perception-based.
     - [**XYZ**](#CIE_XYZ), [**CIELAB**](#CIELAB), and [**CIELUV**](#CIELUV) color spaces are based on human color perception.